Why wearing football socks with compression is helpful to you

 Which compression socks do you need for soccer?

 Then only the question remains: which socks are suitable for you?
 In football you wear shin protectors with over them usually the stockings of your club.
 But there is also room for a thin compression sock!
-The Football Socks are extra thin, so they fit well under the shin guard (directly on the skin).
+The sport socks are extra thin, so they fit well under the shin guard (directly on the skin).
 Also don't try to put them on top of your shin guard, because then you miss the proper functioning and they're too tight for that.

 The Lightweight Running Socks are also very suitable.
 They are slightly thinner than the regular Running Socks, which will also fit well under your shin guards and club stockings.
 And despite the extra layer you do not have to worry about sweaty feet: the compression socks are made of temperature-regulating materials.